-Once the audio device is connected and synchronized to the vehicles iPod®/USB/MP3 control system (iPod® or external USB device may take a few minutes to connect), the audio device starts charging and is ready for use by pushing radio switches, as described below.
+Once the audio device is connected and synchronized to the vehicles USB/MP3 control system (external USB

-NOTE: If the audio device battery is completely discharged, it may not communicate with the iPod®/USB/MP3 control system until a minimum charge is attained.
-Leaving the audio device connected to the iPod®/USB/MP3 control system may charge it to the required level.
+NOTE: If the audio device battery is completely discharged, it may not communicate with the control system until a minimum charge is attained.
+Leaving the audio device connected to the control system may charge it to the required level.